langflow-ai/langflow/docs/docs/Components/components-models.md

 The model output can also be sent to the **Language Model** port and on to a **Parse Data** component, where the output can be parsed into structured [Data](/guides-data-message) objects.

 This example has the OpenAI model in a chatbot flow.
-For more, see the [Basic prompting flow](/starter-projects-basic-prompting).
+For more information, see the [Basic prompting flow](/starter-projects-basic-prompting).

 ![](/img/starter-flow-basic-prompting.png)